longieirl/openvpn/README.md

 __Note:__ 'ca.key' and 'ca.crt' is created inside /etc/openvpn/easy-rsa/keys/

-- Generate server certificates, selecting enter for all except for name and enter a challenge password
+- Generate server certificates, selecting enter for all except for name and __DO NOT__ enter a challenge password
 ```
 /etc/openvpn/easy-rsa/build-key-server HomeServerVPN
 Name: HomePI
-Challenge Password: ****
 ```
 Note: All keys and certificates will be generated in /etc/openvpn/keys folder

 <b>KEEP THESE KEYS SECURE!!!!</b>

-- Add another layer of protection, helps to prevent denial of service (DOS) attacks
+- Add another layer of protection, helps to prevent denial of service (DoS) attacks
 ```
 cd /etc/openvpn/easy-rsa/
 openvpn --genkey --secret keys/ta.key
 ```

-- Generate client keys, selecting enter for all options, change name to HomePI and challenge password
+- Generate client keys, selecting enter for all options, change name to HomePI and __DO NOT__ set a challenge password
 ```
 ./build-key HomeClientVPN
 Name: HomePI
-Challenge Password: ****
 ```
 __Note:__ Ensure a password is configured and accept 'Y' to all defaults